uspki/policies/certificate-policy.md

 * Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation, and
 * Ensuring compliance with The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by CAB Forum, and
 * Ensuring compliance with any additional trust store operator requirements that the U.S. Federal Public Trust TLS Root CA pursues or has inclusion in, and
-* Ensuring compliance with any additional browser requirements that are defined by the browser operators
+* Ensuring compliance with any additional browser requirements that are defined by browser software vendors

 ### 1.3.3 Certification Authorities